clux/vitae/README.md

 [![build status](https://secure.travis-ci.org/clux/vitae.svg)](http://travis-ci.org/clux/vitae)
 [![dependency status](https://david-dm.org/clux/vitae.svg)](https://david-dm.org/clux/vitae)

-Personal resume, occasionally well-updated.
+Personal resume, occasionally updated.
 Now uses HTML5 technologies instead of LaTeX for ease of maintanance.
 Stashed here as weak self advertising.

 ## Usage
-If you feel I should be exploring new horizons with YOURCOMPANY, open an issue!
+If you feel I should be exploring new horizons with YOURCOMPANY, send me an email.
+It's in the json.

 My current job is great for personal development, autonomy, and occasional remote deployment.
 Lenient attitudes toward these are a must, as are contributing to open source projects.